 Once the data is validated by an editor using Excel or Google Sheet it can be imported back into WordPress using any plugin that imports CSV in the database or a custom script (still need to write it).

 Follow the instructions on GitHub or write me an email if are interested in doing image SEO with the help of machine learning.
 The code is far from perfect and has been only tested on a couple of websites (please use it at your own risk).

-Experimenting in ML is essential.
+Experimenting in ML is essential in today’s SEO automation workflows.
 A great wealth of resources including pre-trained machine learning models are available and can encode knowledge to help us in SEO tasks.

 While the state-of-the-art neural network from Microsoft still interprets a young Bill Slawski (alongside an even younger Neil Patel) as … yes, a woman with a proper workflow you can still get very useful results to scale up your SEO productivity for image tagging.